harryturr/harryturr_garmin_dashboard/README.md

 * The **stats** container showed detailed metrics from the selected activity.

-For your personal use, you can download your activity .gpx data.
+For your personal use, you can download your activity .gpx data and your garmin connect activity log.
 It is easiest to export them from [Strava](https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export), since chances are it is already synced there.
 However, if you use just Garmin Connect, [it is also possible](http://wanderingstar.github.io/2018/01/21/13-08-bulk-download-garmin-connect-gpx.html).

 For speed of running the Plot.ly dashboard at run time, it is best to convert the .gpx data into a .csv.
 Our app can then quickly load the .csvs into Pandas dataframes for quick real time plotting.
 In order to do this, you can use gpx_to_csv.py, choosing your input and output directories in the file.